iDimaBR/speedinv/README.md

 In the same way, you can also create a 'compact' paginated inventory.

 ### Get the FastInv instance
-You can easily get the FastInv instance from a Bukkit inventory with the holder:
+You can get the FastInv instance from a Bukkit inventory with the holder:
 ```java
 if (inventory.getHolder() instanceof FastInv) {
     FastInv fastInv = (FastInv) inventory.getHolder();